What the study found

-What the study found: The shock precursor in weakly magnetized, quasi-parallel transrelativistic shocks is shaped by a competition between the Bell instability and the Weibel (filamentation) instability.
-The dominant instability depends on magnetization, and this changes how efficiently the shock accelerates ions and electrons.
+The study found that in weakly magnetized, quasi-parallel transrelativistic shocks, the shock precursor is shaped by a competition between the Bell instability and the Weibel, or filamentation, instability.
+Which instability dominates depends on magnetization, and this changes how ions and electrons gain energy.

-What the authors say this matters: The authors conclude that these results are applicable to a wide range of transrelativistic shocks, including termination shocks of extragalactic jets, late stages of gamma-ray burst afterglows, and shocks in fast blue optical transients.
+The authors conclude that these results are applicable to a wide range of transrelativistic shocks.
+They specifically mention termination shocks of extragalactic jets, late stages of gamma-ray burst afterglows, and shocks in fast blue optical transients.

 Key points

-- The shock precursor is shaped by competition between Bell and Weibel instabilities.
+- The shock precursor is controlled by a competition between the Bell instability and the Weibel instability.

-- Bell modes dominate at higher magnetization, while Weibel modes dominate at lower magnetization.
+- Bell modes dominate at higher magnetization, around σ ≳ 10−3, while Weibel modes prevail at lower magnetization, around σ ≲ 10−4.

-- In the Weibel regime, ions and electrons are both accelerated efficiently, at about 10% each.
+- In the Weibel regime, both ions and electrons are efficiently accelerated, with ε_i ∼ ε_e ∼ 0.1.

-- The authors say the results apply to several kinds of transrelativistic astrophysical shocks.
+- The authors say the results apply to termination shocks of extragalactic jets, gamma-ray burst afterglows, and fast blue optical transients.

 Disclosure